oktadev/okta-js-siw-customization-example/custom-signin-blog-post/README.md

 This repository shows you how to customize the Okta-hosted Sign-In Widget (SIW) Gen3 to match your brand using design tokens, CSS custom properties, and custom HTML elements.

-Please read [Stretch Your Imagination and Build a Delightful Sign-In Experience](https://developer.okta.com/blog/2025/11/08/custom-signin) to see how this customization was created.
+Please read [Stretch Your Imagination and Build a Delightful Sign-In Experience](https://developer.okta.com/blog/2025/11/08/custom-signin) to see how the `delightful-signin-post.html` customization was created.

+Please read [Unlock the Secrets of a Custom Sign-in Page with Tailwind and JavaScript](https://developer.okta.com/blog/2025/11/25/okta-custom-sign-in-page) to see how the `custom-signin-tailwind-alpine-post.html` customization was created.

 **Prerequisites:**